osrf/gazebo_user_guide/src/started_interfaces_comms.md

 The above file searches for the necessary dependencies (Gazebo, Boost, and Protobuf), and then creates an executable called `listener`.
 We assume you have named the C++ source file `listener.cc`.

-Create a build directory.
+Create a build directory:

 ~~~
 mkdir build
 cd build
 ~~~

-Compile the code
+Compile the code:

 ~~~
 cmake ../; make